urmilparikh95/Slack-App/DEPLOY.md

 ```
 This playbook will install all the dependencies required for the EC2 module and then launch the AWS instance which will create a new AWS instance for us.
 You will see that a new instance has been created in the Amazon AWS console.
 Further, we will install the dependencies and modules such as Nodejs, Forever and so on that are required for our Droid Bot.
 The screencast will give a detailed description of these steps.
 Finally we will start the server for our Bot application using Forever.
 Since this script creates a new AWS instance, it has to be invoked only once in the entire lifetime of the project.

-2. Go to your browser and type the  "IP address>":"port number" .
+2. Go to your browser and type the  "IP address":"port number" .
 You will see that our server is up and running.
 You'll also be able to see a button "Add to Slack" that will let you add the Slack Bot to any Slack team.
 This indicates that the server has been properly provisioned and deployed.

 3. This script will also create an [inventory file](https://github.ncsu.edu/uparikh/CSC-510-Bot-Controller/blob/master/Deploy/aws_inventory) which will be used to deploy our latest code to the server.